Madhav-MKNC/Babu-LOHAR/README.md

    ```

 ## Usage
-Once Babu-Lohar is up and running, you can begin uploading PDFs to your Slack workspace.
-The bot will automatically process any PDFs uploaded to channels it is a member of.
+Once Babu-Lohar is up and running, you can begin uploading Documents to your Slack workspace.
+The bot will automatically process any Document uploaded to channels it is a member of.

 To interact with Babu-Lohar, simply mention the bot in a message.